sinanugur/scrna-workflow/README.md

 Introduction
 ------------

-This is a scRNA-seq analysis pipeline for Visium 10x platform.
+This is a scRNA-seq analysis pipeline.
 The pipeline is built in Snakemake and can be run on different platforms and high performance computing (HPC) systems.

 Quick Start Example
 -------------------

-The workflow excepts Visum 10x samples under data folder in this format:
+The workflow expects Visum 10x samples under data folder in this format:

 __"data/{sample}/outs/filtered_feature_bc_matrix.h5"__